 - How long will I need to take my drops?

 - How long can I expect the effects of allergy drops to last?

 What is sublingual immunotherapy?

-Unlike most allergy drugs—which treat only symptoms—sublingual immunotherapy addresses the underlying causes of allergies.
+Unlike most allergy drugs — which only treat symptoms — sublingual immunotherapy (allergy drops) addresses the underlying causes of allergies.
 Allergy drops use the same FDA-approved antigens as allergy shots, but deliver them in a liquid form under the tongue to highly specialized cells.
 Drops are given in gradually increasing doses until the patient develops a tolerance to the allergy-causing substance.
 Learn more about sublingual immunotherapy.

 How do I know I am getting treatment customized for me?

 We provide tailored sublingual immunotherapy that is based on your specific allergens, and at your level of sensitivity — matching your allergic fingerprint.
 The La Crosse Method™ Protocol follows this philosophy.
 Treatment is matched to your testing, and gradually becomes stronger based on how you uniquely respond to treatment — it does not follow a cookie cutter formula that doesn’t take your individual response, lifestyle, and history into account.
 This precise approach helps ensure your treatment isn’t higher or lower than needed to respond.
 You can ask your provider if their approach follows this philosophy of treatment to be sure it is customized for you.

 What kind of allergies can be treated with allergy drops?